ECOFS accredited Professional Feng Shui Training course

 Course Content Outline

 MODULE 1- 6 Days | FENG SHUI PHILOSOPHY, THEORY & XING SHI PAI

 This initial module covers the various concepts and language that in combination form the basis of Feng Shui.
 We will examine the worldview in traditional Chinese culture and trace the historical origins, development and evolution of Feng Shui to the modern day.
 You will gain the essential core understanding of Feng Shui theories, applications and ‘tools’.

 We will look at the major classical schools to recognise how their applications differ from each other and how they also link together.
 We will examine the established history and theory of the Xing Shi Pai or ‘Form and Configuration’ school of Feng Shui in the classic texts.
 You will learn how to ‘Chase the Dragon’ (trace the path of Qi to determine the best location and orientation of a site), look for the ‘Sands’ and locate the ideal Feng Shui spot or ‘Xue' in the natural landscape, the urban environment and inside buildings.
 You will also gain a core understanding of Qi flow in the environment and how it can be analysed inside different areas of a property.
 Subjects include:

 Definitions of Feng Shui

 Historical Development of Feng Shui

-The Deep and Shallow Structure of Feng Shui Standards and References used in Feng Shui
+The Deep and Shallow Structure of Feng Shui.
+Standards & references us in Feng Shui.
+The Feng Shui Paradigm

 The Major Feng Shui Schools - Xing Shi Pai & Li Qi Pai Causative and Correlative Thinking